sash9966/2Dslicesfor3D/README.md

 # Synthetic Image Generation to Aid Segmentation of Congenital Heart Disease Patient Images

 Welcome to the GitHub repository dedicated to advancing the segmentation of congenital heart disease (CHD) patient images through synthetic image generation.
 This project aims to address the challenges posed by the rarity of CHD and the resultant data scarcity in machine learning applications, by generating synthetic yet anatomically accurate CT images of CHD patients.
+This work builds on the work of Amirrajab et al. Please check out their github and their paper: https://github.com/sinaamirrajab/CardiacPathologySynthesis, https://arxiv.org/abs/2209.04223

 ## Branches Overview
 - **Master**: This branch contains the fully functional 2D image generation architecture.